archan937/relexer.js/README.md

 ### Basic concepts

-To define your grammar you need to define the `rules`.
+To define your grammar you need to define the grammar `rules`.
 These rules will be used for **tokenizing** expressions into a concrete syntax tree / parse tree.
 You need to specify which rule is the `root rule` that reLexer will try to match first.

 Once you have a parse tree, you are able to act on it using so called `actions` (the process of actually **parsing** expressions).
 Every action corresponds with a grammar rule.

 An action is a function which receives information about captured values and it should return the evaluated value.
 Eventually you will get the result of the evaluated expression.

+We will continue using the [demo page](https://archan937.github.io/relexer.js/#setup) as an example for the rest of this README.

 ### Tokenizing and parsing